blockwatch-cc/tzindex/README.md

 - indexes and cross-checks full on-chain state
 - feature-rich [REST API](https://tzstats.com/docs/api/index.html) with objects, bulk tables and time-series
-- supports protocols up to Granada (v010)
+- supports protocols up to Hangzhou (v011)
 - auto-detects and locks Tezos network (never mixes data from different networks)
 - indexes all accounts and smart-contracts (including genesis data)
 - follows chain reorgs as they are resolved